Here are some of the platforms that you might want to start with if you want to have your own travel blog.

 Thanks to technology, people have been travelling more often these days.
 Going from one place to another has never been easier with all the travel apps available out there.
 But along with that, there’s also another thing that has been going on lately and that is… travel blogging.

 Almost everyone who travels keeps a travel blog.
 You don’t need to be the most tech-savvy person to have one because there are so many travel platforms that allow you to setup your own blog with just a few clicks here and there.
-In fact, here are some of the platforms that you might want to start with if you want to have your own travel blog.

 This travel blogging platform just launched in 2017 and it’s a free global platform that allows users to connect and share their stories with one another.
 You’ll be able to create your own profile, connect your social media accounts, and have your own analytics dashboard to track statistics.